mmontag/chip-player-js/README.md

 #### Subproject: psflib and lazyusf2

-Our goal is to produce **psflib/libpsflib.a** and **lazyusf2/liblazyusf.a**.
-These use a special Emscripten.Makefile (loosely based on [Jeurgen Wothke's webn64 .bat script](https://github.com/wothke/webn64/blob/master/emscripten/makeEmscripten.bat)).
+Our goal is to produce **psflib/libpsflib.a** and **lazyusf2/build/liblazyusf2.a**.
+Psflib uses a special Emscripten.Makefile (loosely based on [Jeurgen Wothke's webn64 .bat script](https://github.com/wothke/webn64/blob/master/emscripten/makeEmscripten.bat)).

 Build psflib: